 About approved facilities

-The Ministry for Primary Industries (MPI) approves offshore facilities to undertake some (or all) of the quarantine and testing requirements which otherwise need to be done onshore in post-entry quarantine (PEQ) in New Zealand.
-This may mean importers can bring plant germplasm into a lower level of PEQ in New Zealand for a shorter period, and usually means importers have access to new plant germplasm more quickly and at lower cost.
+The Ministry for Primary Industries (MPI) approves offshore facilities to complete some (or all) of the inspection and testing requirements normally done in post-entry quarantine in New Zealand.

 Standard for Offshore Facilities Holding and Testing Plants for Planting [PDF, 625 KB]

-Requesting accreditation of new facilities
+Requesting approval of new facilities

 Request for the Accreditation of an Offshore Plant Facility (Nursery stock) [DOC, 407 KB]